The

 Cambridge BabyRhythm Project · 122 infants · ERC-funded (€2.5M)

-Mediation analyses confirm each link in the chain.
+Mediation analyses confirm each step of Rhythm → Timing → Pitch → Speech → Reading.
 French musicians who never learned Portuguese matched native speakers' neural encoding of Portuguese vowels — precision transfers automatically.

 🎯 Real-Time Feedback 📈 Adaptive Difficulty 🏆 Progress Tracking 🔒 Privacy First ✈️ Works Offline 🧒 Built for Kids